• Free shipping on all orders

 The English Labrador is considered a true Labrador as they are aligned with the breed description and standard.
 They are stockier, with wider heads, denser coats, and shorter legs.

-The American Lab is lighter, has longer legs, a narrower head, and a longer muzzle.
+The American Lab is lighter, and has longer legs, a narrower head, and a longer muzzle.
 Either variation can occur in either country; they aren’t exclusive to either continent.

 The variation occurred as the history of the Labrador evolved.
 While originally bred in England to work, they become beloved and revered as show dogs.
 They were bred to retain their original qualities.